 TIP 9: DITCH/POSTPONE THE IDEA OF FINDING A REAL JOB

-If you are determined to pursue a solid career path and advance in that field, as many 20 year olds are in the USA, it will be hard to travel constantly.
+If you are determined to pursue a solid career path and advance in that field, as many 20-year-olds are in the USA, it will be hard to travel constantly.
 Unless traveling is actually part of your job description, you may need to stay in one area to really focus on your career.
 This is an admirable path, and you can still travel on your vacation days.

 But if you’re like me, and don’t have a clear career path in life, why not spend your 20s seeing as much of the world as you can?

 The bright side of this is that you can try many different types of work that appeal to you, knowing it’s not permanent if the work doesn’t suit you.
-Working random jobs all over the world helps you form connections and work on your communication skills.
+Working random jobs all over the world helps you learn new skills, form connections and work on your communication skills.